Flexible courses for busy literacy educators ready to make learning to read easier for children

 Graduate Credit Now Available

 - You’re a teacher, coach, or school leader trying to make sense of the balanced literacy vs. science of reading debate.

 - You want to sort through the most current science about the reading brain but feel overwhelmed about where to start.
 There’s so much!

-- You’ve learned some things about the reading science but are struggling with practical applications in the classroom
+- You’ve learned some things about reading science but are struggling with practical applications in the classroom.

 - You’re ready to step into some cognitive dissonance and honestly appraise your current practices.

 - You value responsive teaching but are worn down by trying to sort through the current claims that “everything’s wrong” with balanced literacy.

 - You don’t identify yourself as either “Balanced Literacy” or “Science of Reading.”
 You just want to find ways to help more kids read more easily.

 You’re busy teaching, coaching, or leading a school.

 You don’t have the time to read everything.